sslover/designing-for-data-personalization/syllabus.md

         * In particular, look at [this page](http://getbootstrap.com/css/) and pay special attention to Bootstrap's Grid System

     * For those new to Javascript, read through the [Javascript cheat sheet](https://github.com/sslover/designing-for-data-personalization/blob/master/week2/javacript-cheat-sheet.md).
 Run the code in the Javascript console (in Chrome --> View > Developer > Javascript Console)

+    * Design Assignment: Think about a dataset you've encountered in your day-to-day life (the weather, food labels, traffic, elevator status, restaurant wait times, etc.).
+Wireframe a simple app or dashboard that shows the data in a way that's more effective for you.
+Why is it more effective?
+Post the wireframe to your class blog.

-    * Request data from your own JSON file OR a 3rd party API.
+    * Programming Assignment: Request data from your own JSON file OR a 3rd party API.
 If you use a 3rd party API, some options (but you can choose whatever you want - the most important is to try to pick something personally interesting):
         * [This Big List of Open APIs courtesy of Craig Protzel](https://github.com/craigprotzel/Mashups/tree/master/__HELP#openish-apis)
         * [New York Open Data](https://nycopendata.socrata.com/)
         * [Forecast.io](https://developer.forecast.io/)